collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### GitHub: Repositories

-GitHub users can store and work on code together in repositories
+But the really important part of GitHub is that users can store and work on code together in repositories

 For example, if you go to the DjangoCon US organization account you will see a list of repos and at the top is the DjangoCon US website repo.
 If you click on the hyperlink, it will open up the repo and you will see the folders and files filled with the website code and you can look through.